bobmonsour/bobmonsour.com/src/posts/dipping-my-toes-in-the-open-props-water.md

 title: Dipping my toe in the Open Props water
 date: 2022-02-22
 tags:
+  - CSS
   - dev
-  - css
 description: I saw the recent launch of Open Props and watched an intro video.
 I was intrigued, so I dipped my toe in the water.
-keywords: open props, css variables, css architecture, adam argyle
+keywords: open props, CSS variables, CSS architecture, adam argyle
 image:
   source: "dipping-my-toe-in-the-open-props-water.jpg"
   alt: "a foot near the water at the beach"